Well Known Wildlife Biologists, Naturalists, and Animal Trainers

 From animal trainers, to wildlife biologists, conservationists, and naturalists, there are a few people who immediately come to mind when animal careers are mentioned.

 Another famous animal guy is Jeff Corwin, a wildlife biologist and the Emmy-winning host of Animal Planet's The Jeff Corwin Experience.
-He has authored the book Living on the Edge: Amazing Relationships in the Natural World.
+He has authored several books, including Living on the Edge: Amazing Relationships in the Natural World.
 In addition to hosting his television show, Corwin also delivers lectures on wildlife, ecology and conservation to audiences across the U.S. He created EcoZone, an interactive museum and environmental education center in Norwell, Mass., where he grew up.

 Corwin is an expert in rainforest animals, and he has a bachelor's degree in biology and anthropology from Bridgewater State College, as well as a master's degree in wildlife and fisheries conservation from the University of Massachusetts at Amherst.

 Students will no doubt recognize the name Jane Goodall for her work with chimpanzees, particularly those in East Africa (specifically Tanzania).
 Goodall was the first to observe chimps using tools much like humans do, which bridged the connection between man and ape more firmly.

 Goodall received her PhD in ethology from Cambridge University in 1965, and then returned to Tanzania to conduct more research.
 She also established the Gombe Stream Research Centre.
 In 1977, she founded the Jane Goodall Institute for Wildlife Research, Education and Conservation to ensure her legacy of working with chimps would remain long after she was gone.